-Should you read front or rear license plates?
+Should you read front or rear license plates for anpr?

-In answer to the question should you read front or rear license plates, we recommend where possible capturing front plates as this will produce better recognition rates:
+In answer to the question should you read front or rear license plates for ANPR, we recommend where possible capturing front plates as this will produce better recognition rates:

 - Rear plates are often very dirty in inclement weather as dirty surface water can be deposited on the rear of a vehicle as a result of the air vortex created as the car moves forward.
 This dries and builds up over time making the plates less reflective and ultimately not possible to read even with our eyes.
 Front plates are often spray-cleaned by oncoming rain.